The ISC2 CBK

 A CBK – sometimes simply called a Body of Knowledge – refers to a peer-developed compendium of what a competent professional in their respective field must know, including the skills, techniques and practices that are routinely employed.1

-The (ISC)² CBK is updated annually by the (ISC)² CBK Committee to reflect the most current and relevant topics required to practice the profession.
+The ISC2 CBK is updated by the ISC2 CBK Committee to reflect the most current and relevant topics required to practice the profession.

 1Becker, R.E., Montgomery, L.E.: A profession defined: Association management’s body of knowledge.
 Association Management 47, 221 (1995).